thomas-bailly/SSA_project/README.md

 For run the script enter a command like this: `python ./src/ssa.py ./data/1bat1FH.pdb A`

-You can redirect the result with > : `python ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`
+You can redirect the result with > in a file: `python ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`

 The result for the file 3h7hFH.pdb is already present in the subdirectory result.